per1234/arduino-ci-script/README.md

 ##### `install_ide [IDEversionList]`
 Install a list of Arduino IDE version(s).
-- Parameter(optional): **IDEversionList** - A list of the versions of the Arduino IDE you want installed, in order from oldest to newest. e.g. `'("1.6.5-r5" "1.6.9" "1.8.2")'`.
+- Parameter(optional): **IDEversionList** - A list of the versions of the Arduino IDE you want installed, in order from oldest to newest. e.g., `'("1.6.5-r5" "1.6.9" "1.8.2")'`.
 If no arguments are supplied all IDE versions will be installed.
 The script allows you to install all IDE versions with a command line interface (1.5.2 and newer) for the sake of being complete but I don't see a good reason for testing with the 1.5.x versions of the Arduino IDE.
 Please only install the IDE versions you actually need for your test to avoid wasting Arduino's bandwidth.
 This will also result in a shorter build duration.
 Installation of the IDE will be skipped if it's found to already be installed in the folder specified via the `set_application_folder` function so `install_ide` can also be used simply to inform the script which IDE versions are available.

 ##### `install_ide startIDEversion [endIDEversion]`
 Install a range of version(s) of the Arduino IDE.